pizzamanG/block-verify/RAILWAY_DEPLOYMENT.md

 - Using direct uvicorn command in Dockerfile
 - Proper exec form with sh -c for environment variable expansion
 - No directory changes or complex shell operations
+- Complete requirements.txt with all dependencies

+## Dependency Notes
+- All Python dependencies are in `backend/requirements.txt`
+- Blockchain support requires `web3` and `eth-account`
+- Stripe is optional and won't break deployment if missing

 ## Troubleshooting
 - If you see "cd not found" errors, clear the build cache
+- If you see "ModuleNotFoundError", check backend/requirements.txt
 - Railway automatically sets the PORT environment variable
 - The app will default to port 8000 if PORT is not set